konigle/fe-site-design-task/README.md

 ## Bonus

 1. Propose and develop a different design of this navigation(contents, links remain same).
 State what type of websites can use this new design.
-2. Use Tailwind CSS for styling the component
+2. Use Tailwind CSS for styling the component.